 After this runs its course, Necropath moves on to a family trying to make their way to safety.
 Dad (Nathan Faudree, The Shrieking, Kottontail) isn’t nearly as good with a gun as he thinks and soon their young daughter (Lillian Colvin) and infant are left to fend for themselves against both Skag and a zombified female crackhead (Natalie Colvin).

 With almost no dialogue, bizarre lighting and camera angles and a score that seems to consist of random noises, Necropath is anything but mainstream.
-If your familiar with the films of Dakota Ray such as Sebastian’s Unholy Flesh and American Antichrist you’ll have an idea of the effect Reale is going for here.
+If you are familiar with the films of Dakota Ray such as Sebastian’s Unholy Flesh and American Antichrist you’ll have an idea of the effect Reale is going for here.
 So if you’re looking for a traditional zombiefest this isn’t your film.
 On the other hand, if you’re looking for an experimental and surreal film with an incredibly grim and nihilistic tone, Necropath may well be what you’re looking for.

 With it’s frequently flickering lights, mismatched and sometimes intentionally out of focus footage combined with the random noise in the background I found Necropath hard to watch.
 And harder to follow.
-More than once I had to back up more than once to try and figure out what was going on.
+More than once I had to back up to try and figure out what was going on.
 Something that was doubly annoying since by about the halfway point I started losing interest in what was going on.

 The one thing about Necropath that really stood though was Moe Issac as Skag.
 If he wasn’t an actual junkie when this was made then he deserves some kind of an award for his performance.
 Scrawny and wasted looking, missing teeth and eyes that just scream fucked up he’s got the look down and is a scary sight.
 The shots of him shooting up are also some of the most effective I’ve seen in a long time.
 If Reale had focused the script better he might have had a zombie equivalent of Combat Shock.
 How’s that for wasted potential?